Asset Documentation (Rooftops, Telecom, Utilities, Solar)

 High-resolution aerial imagery provides a shared reference point.
 Instead of relying on written descriptions alone, stakeholders can see the condition of an asset directly, reducing ambiguity and improving communication.

 Roof systems protect everything beneath them, yet they are often overlooked until a problem becomes obvious.
-Drone-based rooftop inspections offer a fast, safe way to visually assess roof condition without walking fragile surfaces or deploying access equipment.
+Drone-based rooftop documentation offers a fast, safe way to visually document roof conditions without walking fragile surfaces or deploying access equipment.

 - Surface damage, punctures, and membrane wear